“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 For me, the idea of algorithmic living clicked most clearly in the food and health area.
 Over ten years ago, I struggled with a former partner that suffered from bulimia—a severe eating disorder.
 As a result of going through that together, I became quite attuned at observing mild eating disorders in others.

 Mild forms of disordered eating are all around us—and I’m not immune to them either.
-Many of us translate our emotions and difficulties and—to very different degrees—use food (or drink) as a means of escape.
+Many of us translate our emotions and difficulties and—to very different degrees—use food or drink as a means of escape.
 Who hasn’t caught themselves binge eating at some point without even realizing it—while their minds were somewhere else?
 Processing human emotions is difficult, and food has become one of the most common outlets in modern society.

 What’s interesting to me is that we view the human mind as something rational, but the mind is actually consistently trying to self-sabotage us.
 It’s like an ongoing negotiation between “healthy you” and the inner voice lobbying for comfort over discipline.
 Notice that this voice almost always argues for short-term gratification, even when it’s at the expense of your long-term health and happiness.
 How can this be if our mind is rational?